miusuncle/svg-learning/README.md

 svg-learning
 ============

-A bunch of links to blog posts, articles, videos, etc for learning svg.
+A bunch of links to blog posts, articles, videos, etc for learning SVG.
 Feel free to submit a pull request if you have some links/resources to add.

 ### Table of Contents